Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

-The reversal of the rotation direction of the spiral wave chimera is closely related to the conservation of topological charges.
+Another factor is the conservation of topological charges.
 Specifically, once the initial condition is given, topological charges should be conserved during the evolution if there are no topological defects disappearing through the boundary.
 As the environment variable $S$ is a spiral wave and its topological charge can be computed as \cite{pan_pre13}

 Here $D(S/x)$ is the $z$ component of $\nabla S_{1}\times \nabla S_{2}$ with $S_{1}= {\rm Re}S$ and $S_{2}={\rm Im}S$ being the real and the imaginary part of the complex field $S$.
 That is,